-Who defined the word addition?
+Who defined the word addition.
 The history of the emergence of arithmetic operations.
-Examples of the use of the word addition in literature
+Examples of the use of the word addition in the literature

 1 slide

-History of the origin of mathematical signs Prepared by: Ivan Cherepanov, student 5th grade Mathematics teacher: O.A.
-Mosunova Just as there is no table without legs in the world, Just as there are no goats in the world without horns, Cats without mustaches and without the shells of crayfish, So there are no operations in arithmetic without signs!
+The history of the origin of mathematical signs Prepared by: Cherepanov Ivan, student 5th grade Mathematics teacher: Mosunova O.A.
+As there is no table in the world without table legs, As there is no goat horns in the world, Cats without mustaches and without crayfish shells, So there are no actions in arithmetic without signs!

 2 slide